RobertTDowling/stm32h7-heartrate-monitor/README.md

 > [!TIP]
-> Finding the max of the sample data is a good enough approximation to finding the actual peak for the heart rate calculation
+> Finding the max of the sample data is a good enough approximation to polynomial fitting for the actual heart rate calculation.

 ![Polynomial fits to peak region](/doc/graphic-peak-histos.png)